020 8930 7831

 You can usually choose between a range of mortgage deals, including fixed rate and tracker loans.
 Arrangement fees also apply and they can be high.

-The Financial Conduct Authority do not regulate some types of Buy-to-Let Mortgages.
+The Financial Conduct Authority do not regulate most types of Buy-to-Let Mortgages.